banesullivan/thesis-notebooks/README.md

 conda activate thesis-environment
 ```

+Then, extract the Mount St. Helens data archive by unzipping `data/MSH.zip`
+into the `data/` directory.

-Then launch Jupyter notebook and open the notebooks:
+Finally, launch Jupyter notebook and open the notebooks:

 ```bash
 jupyter notebook